Economic liberalization in the post–World War II era: Chile

 Milton Friedman used the term "Miracle of Chile" in reference to Augusto Pinochet's support for liberal economic changes in Chile carried out by the "Chicago Boys".
 Their implemented economic model had three main objectives: economic liberalization, privatization of state owned companies, and stabilization of inflation.
 These market-oriented economic policies were continued and strengthened by successive governments after Pinochet stepped down.
 At the time, Milton Friedman stated that the Chilean experiment was "comparable to the economic miracle of post-war Germany."

 Some of Pinochet's neoliberal policies were continued after the termination of his 17-year-long dictatorship, though with more social policies to counter the great social-economic inequality.
 In 2007, according to The Heritage Foundation and The Wall Street Journal, Chile was the world's 11th "most free" economy, and third-freest in the Americas.

 According to the United Nations Development Report of 2009 Chile has high competitiveness, quality of life, political stability, globalization, economic freedom, low perception of corruption and comparatively low poverty rates.

 According to the International Monetary Fund Chile "ranks high regionally" in freedom of the press, human development and democratic development.
 Also according to the IMF Chile has the region's highest GDP to popular ratio (at market prices and purchasing power parity) and also has a high degree of income inequality, as measured by the Gini index.

 The experience of Chile in the 1970s and 1980s, and especially the export of the Chilean pension model by former Labor Minister José Piñera, has influenced the policies of the Chinese Communist Party and has been invoked as a model by economic reformers in other countries, such as Boris Yeltsin in Russia and almost all Eastern European post-Communist societies.

 Mining of copper in Chile is publicly owned (see Chilean nationalization of copper).
 Chile is the world's top producer of copper, which is by far the largest Chilean export good (accounting for over 40% of export revenue).

 China

-In China, both top down state led and bottom up economic reforms contributed to economic liberalization in the post-Mao era.
+In China, both top down state led and bottom up economic reforms contributed to economic liberalization in the post-Mao era called the reform and opening up.
 The first wave of state led reforms started in 1976 under Hua Guofeng.
 After 1978 when Deng Xiaoping and Chen Yun came to power a second round of Beijing-led reform involved decentralizing fiscal policy to provinces, decentralization of foreign trade, the creation of Special Economic Zones, and the resumption of private agriculture, which became official policy after 1982.
 The 1990s saw price reforms, tax reforms, privatization of state owned enterprises and emerging inter-regional competition among provinces and municipalities.
 Many observers emphasize the role of Deng Xiaoping's southern tour in 1992 in unlocking a second wave of liberalization and activity.